 At the UK Ministry of Justice, for example, it is felt that the rather timid, hands-off approach to implementation of the Regulation is entirely justified in that the instruments in question were always meant to be exceptional (and not harmonising), which meant that it was almost obligatory to refrain from integrating them within the existing legal framework.
 Indeed, this lack of acceptance of a harmonising agenda applies both to implementation (withholding as much ‘integration’ as possible) and to negotiation, in that, the UK and the other partially Common Law systems do not intend to impose the Common Law, just be left alone, and certainly do not want to be changed.
 In that regard, they are like Don John.
-The much vaunted ‘mutual trust’ is not used pro-actively to inform, persuade, work together for the best possible instrument that would benefit from the input of comparative civil procedure at a more abstract level; instead it is used to prevent accusations of protectionism (that is, only what is necessary to remove the necessity of separate enforcement proceedins for a foreign judgment, or exequatur) but no more.
+The much vaunted ‘mutual trust’ is not used pro-actively to inform, persuade, work together for the best possible instrument that would benefit from the input of comparative civil procedure at a more abstract level; instead it is used to prevent accusations of protectionism (that is, only what is necessary to remove the necessity of separate enforcement proceedings for a foreign judgment, or exequatur) but no more.
 The UK’s participation in these endeavours is instead framed by the ‘cross-border’ limitation: this provides the justification for maintaining a wall of ‘exceptionalism’ around these procedures and therefore it is most vigorously defended at all stages of the process, first of all when the decision is made to opt in or opt out.
 Indeed, the Government’s submission to the House of Commons Committee indicate that, far from being convinced by the Commission’s arguments on removing the cross-border limitation in the proposed reformed ESCP, it considers that a simple removal of the limitation is inconsistent with the Treaty itself.

 Additionally, The United Kingdom, due to the Protocol to Title V of the Lisbon Treaty, can opt out at all stages up to implementation.
 It has exercised the prerogative a few times, most recently in relation to the EAPO.
 It therefore has no incentive to negotiate heavily at the creation stage, since it can always give up on the instruments.

-This also explains why, whereas there are some parts of the European civil procedure regulations that clearly demonstrate the imprint of the ommon aw approach (most notably, the rules relating to service in Art.
+This also explains why, whereas there are some parts of the European civil procedure regulations that clearly demonstrate the imprint of the Common Law approach (most notably, the rules relating to service in Art.
 14 EEO, transposed in the EOP and referred to in the ESCP Regulations), for the vast majority there is a dearth of technicality, or at the very least Common Law-intelligible technicality, which makes it difficult to understand, at times, exactly how ‘domestic law’ or ‘national law’ should intervene.
 It has taken the CJEU until 2013 to resolve the issue of the effect of the opposition to an EOP (in Case C‑144/12, Goldbet Sportwetten GmbH v Massimo Sperindeo) and the UK did not even submit observations, even though the outcome is very similar to the solution found by the Rules Committee in enacting Part 78 CPR.
 The UK’s hands-off approach, post-adoption, in this case by not intervening in a Court of Justice case, quite clearly affects the very quality of the European legal discourse, as was pointed out during the Balance of Competences exercise: